saianand32/saianand32/README.md

 <!-- # Hi there 👋, I'm Saishwar Anand

-I am a Fullstack Web Developer and Designer having excellent skills in JavaScript, ReactJs, Redux, NodeJS, ExpressJS, MongoDB, Cascading Style Sheets (CSS) and HTML.
+I am a Fullstack Web Developer and Designer at MadScientist (a budding startup) having excellent skills in JavaScript, ReactJs, Redux, NodeJS, ExpressJS, MongoDB, Cascading Style Sheets (CSS) and HTML.
 I'm the Technical Lead at Hack club NMIT.
 I'm well versed in Algorithms and data structures using Java and Javascript.
 Currently pursuing Bachelor of Engineering in Information Science & Technology